Nikon D1 vs Sony RX100 III

 |13.||Nikon D1X||Y||- / -||-||-||-||FW||-||-||-|

 It is notable that the D1 has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Nikon D1 (unlike the RX100 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D1 and the RX100 III have been discontinued, but can regularly be found used on eBay.
+Both the D1 and the RX100 III have been discontinued, but can regularly be found used on ebay.
 The D1 was replaced by the Nikon D1X, while the RX100 III was followed by the Sony RX100 IV.
-Further information on the two cameras, as well as related accessories, can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Sony RX100 III Manual.
+Further information on the features and operation of the D1 and RX100 III can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Sony RX100 III Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D1 or the Sony RX100 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.